 Career Services is the dimension of the School of Divinity that assists current students and recent alumni with finding vocational pathways for future employment.
-Career Services, which is housed within Student Services, provides the following services:
+Career Services provides the following services:

-- resources for students from vocational seminars and workshops to denominational connections to career counseling; - opportunities for potential employers to network with students and find future employees; - job postings from congregations, chaplaincy settings, nonprofit organizations, and other ministry agencies that are made available to students through email announcements and website postings.
+resources for students from vocational seminars and workshops to denominational connections to career counseling;

+- opportunities for potential employers to network with students and find future employees; - job postings from congregations, chaplaincy settings, nonprofit organizations, and other ministry agencies that are made available to students through email announcements and website postings.